 "If I do not perform my Father's works, do not believe me; but if I perform them, even if you do not believe me, believe the works."
 Jn 10:38

 We must do the same.
-At different stages in our life, we must discern how to change for the sake of God's mission.
+At different stages in our life, we will be called to change for the sake of God's mission, and while change is always difficult, it is necessary for the word of God to be spread to all the nations.
+At other times, our mission and discipleship will be ridiculed and our intentions questioned.
 None of this should matter to the believer.
-We can and will change our strategies in order that God's word might be heard more clearly, but we must also announce God's love by our concern for those most in need.
+We can and will change our behaviors in order that God's word might be heard more clearly, but we must also announce God's love by our concern for those most in need.
 People may not agree with us, but they will not be able to deny that the works we do help others to live fuller human lives.

 Today, try not to worry about how effective you are.
 Let God work in and through you.

 Have your motives ever been challenged?